Last updated: May 10, 2024

 Introduction to Organic Acidurias

 Organic aciduria (OAD) refers to a biochemically defined group of inherited metabolic diseases resulting from failure to metabolize various organic acids.
 The OAD can result from mutations in genes encoding enzymes of fatty acid metabolism, enzymes of amino acid metabolism, and enzymes involved in several other metabolic pathways such as the TCA cycle.
-Evidence is increasing that the progression of pathology in most OAD is best explained by mitochondrial dysfunction.
+Evidence strongly indicates that the progression of pathology in most OAD is best explained by mitochondrial dysfunction.

 The term organic aciduria originated from the measurement of organic acids, nonamino mono-, di- or tricarboxylic acids, in the urine.
 In addition to the urine, these organic acids accumulate in the blood (organic acidemias) and the cerebrospinal fluid (CSF).
 In the majority of OAD the organic acid accumulates due to deficiency in the mitochondrial catabolism of various CoA-activated carbonic acids such as propionyl-CoA, methylmalonyl-CoA, isovaleryl-CoA, and glutaryl-CoA.